 Make de-cluttering your home part of your new Spring cleaning routine.
 Our biggest tip is to remove your bulky winter clothes from closets and other storage areas.
 This will free up much needed space in your closets, and make your closets appear much larger (a huge selling point!).

 As we recommended in our Fall and Winter staging pieces, embrace what draws people to the irresistible call of Spring!
-Place subtle reminders of the new season around your home to make it seem more inviting.
+Stage your home with subtle reminders of the new season to make it seem more inviting.
 The Spruce suggests you gather some fresh flowers, blooming branches, or twigs and scatter them throughout your home.

 As always, personal items such as pictures and religious articles should be hidden or VERY selectively chosen.
 Potential buyers want to be able to picture themselves calling your house a home.
 So, while it may be difficult, sweep through your home and remove the decorative items that make the house intimately yours.